nightroman/FarNet/FSharpFar/README.md

 **Installation**

-FSharpFar requires Far Manager, FarNet, .NET 4.6.1.
+FSharpFar requires Far Manager, FarNet, .NET 4.6.1. \
 F# or anything else does not have to be installed.

 [Get, install, update FarNet and FarNet.FSharpFar.](https://raw.githubusercontent.com/nightroman/FarNet/master/Install-FarNet.en.txt)

-As a result, you get the complete F# scripting tool set portable with Far Manager (assuming .NET 4.6.1+ and Microsoft Visual C++ Redistributable pre-installed).
+As a result, you get the complete F# scripting tool set portable with Far Manager. \
-Use it inside Far Manager with *FarNet* and outside Far Manager with *fsx.exe*.
+Use it with Far Manager by FSharpFar or without Far Manager by fsx.exe.

 **Improve performance**

-You may reduce loading times of FarNet assemblies, including FSharpFar and fsx.exe, by the following PowerShell commands using [Invoke-Ngen.ps1](https://www.powershellgallery.com/packages/Invoke-Ngen) (it is recommended to exit Far Manager before, but not required)
+You may reduce loading times of FarNet assemblies, especially FSharpFar and fsx.exe, by the following PowerShell commands using [Invoke-Ngen.ps1](https://www.powershellgallery.com/packages/Invoke-Ngen)

 ```powershell
 # get the script once